Oishee90/Oishee90/README.md

 ### Hi there, I'm Oishe!<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">

 I'm a new web developer passionate about building beautiful and functional web applications.

-Here are some technologies I’m currently learning and working with:
+## About Me
+🚀 I am Oishee, a passionate web developer focused on crafting user-centric web applications.
+My journey into coding started with a curiosity for creating digital experiences that are both visually appealing and functional.

+🌟 With a strong foundation in HTML, CSS, and JavaScript, I am expanding my skills in frameworks like React and backend technologies such as Node.js and MongoDB.

+🔍 I am currently exploring opportunities to contribute to impactful projects and further develop my expertise in full-stack development.

 ## Skills 🚀
 ![HTML](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)